ShotaroKataoka/q-spec-agent-template/contexts/project_startup_en.md

 ---

-## 📋 Initialization Process (4 Phases)
+## 📋 Initialization Process

-**Important**: The following is a "guideline", not a "question template".
-Utilize the Q-SPEC Framework (S/P/E/C) and flexibly adjust the interview path based on user responses.
+**Important**: Utilize the Q-SPEC Framework (S/P/E/C) and flexibly adjust the interview based on user responses.

 ---